Top 100 Recent CVEs

 Steps to mitigate:

-• Update the Linux kernel to the latest version
+• Update Adobe Framemaker to the latest version

 What it does: